-Ohio EPA considers this BUI to be related to bays or lakes rather than streams; thus it applies only to Maumee Bay in the Maumee AOC and is not applicable to other Ohio AOCs.
-This use will be considered restored for Maumee Bay when BUI 3 is not impaired for fish populations.
+Ohio EPA considers this BUI to be related to bays and/or lakes rather than streams; thus it applies only to Maumee Bay in the Maumee AOC and is not applicable to other Ohio AOCs.
+This use will be considered restored for Maumee Bay when BUI 3 is not impaired for fish populations in Maumee Bay.

-• Aesthetic impairments due to algae or excessive nutrient loading are addressed under BUI 8.
+Aesthetic impairments due to algae or excessive nutrient loading are addressed under BUI 8.